-This program consists of 1 course and a practicum.
+This program consists of one course and a practicum.
 Students will encounter topics in capillary puncture, medical terminology, infection control, the circulatory system, quality assurance, venipuncture and risk factors.
-The phlebotomy practicum provides students with enough clinical training to qualify and prepare them to take the American Medical Technologists' Registered Phlebotomy Technician certification exam.
+The phlebotomy practicum provides students with enough clinical training to qualify and prepare for the American Medical Technologists' Registered Phlebotomy Technician certification exam.
 Program graduates can also apply for California's Certified Phlebotomy Technician 1 designation.

 Certificate of Achievement in Medical Assisting

 This program requires students to complete 27.5 units.
 Courses cover topics in minor surgery, human anatomy, physiology, patient care, electrocardiogram application, administrative medical assisting and infection control.
 This program also features a course covering medical assisting phlebotomy.